-Myanmar is a great country for train rides.
+I was heading for Inle Lake and the train from Kalaw to Shwenyaung was to be my third train journey in Myanmar.
+This is a great country for train rides.
 They are not for comfort, but for the scenery outside, life on the stations and life on board.
-I was heading for Inle Lake and this was to be my third train journey.

 I had already taken the night train from Yangon to Mandalay and I had crossed the awesome Gokteik Viaduct on a daytrip.
 Back home, planning my trip to Myanmar, I had come across a website with all kinds of information on train rides across the globe.
 Seat61 offered this remark on the journey to Shwenyaung: